kodadot/nft-gallery/HIRING.md

 - what's your overall skillset & experience
 - if you are fast learner
 - quality of delivered code
-- **10-20** merged pull-requests to upstream branch
+- You should have **10-20** merged pull-requests to our upstream branch

 ### How to apply?

 #### Paid interiview
+With each closed issue we will pay for your time.
+Hence we value your time, most of your **completed a pull-requests, i.e. 10-20** are getting paid.

+#### Next stage
-After you've completed a **noticeable amount of pull-requests, i.e. 10-20**, which were successfully merged to the upstream `main` branch, you will be eligible to join our closer team.
+Once you've crossed **10-20 merged pull requests**, which were successfully merged to the upstream `main` branch, you will be **eligible to join our closer team**.

 Feel free to reach out `yangwao` on our Discord.

-#### Next stage
 We are happy to give you **one or two long-term tasks** to see how you can tackle more complicated and complex issues.

 #### Reasoning